Washington Guardsman reconnects with Palauan roots through State Partnership Program

+Roberts asked Yamada if he would be willing to come on the partnership signing ceremony trip as a cultural expert and duty officer.

+"I exercised my ‘coconut wireless connections’ to help the team get down there and get boots on the ground to ensure logistically everything was working out from the signing ceremony to the reception that followed," Yamada said.
+With the help of Yamada and others, members of the Guam National Guard, and Palau representatives, the mission was successfully planned and executed.

-Palau President Surangel Whipps, center, poses with members of the National Guard Bureau, including Air Force Maj.
-Marvin Yamada, Jr., far left, during an event at the Ngarachamayong Cultural Center in downtown Koror, Palau, April 29, 2024.
-During the ceremony, Whipps Jr., Guam Gov. Lou Leon Guerrero, and Army National Guard Col. Michael Cruz, adjutant general of the Guam National Guard, signed a declaration formalizing the nation's newest state partnership between the U.S. Territory of Guam and the Republic of Palau.
-(Army National Guard photo by Sgt.
-1st Class Elizabeth Pena)
+A week later, in a historic ceremony at the Ngarachamayong Cultural Center in downtown Koror, Palau’s president Surangel Whipps Jr., Guam Gov. Lou Leon Guerrero, and Army National Guard Col. Michael Cruz, adjutant general of the Guam National Guard, signed a declaration formalizing the nation's newest state partnership between the U.S. Territory of Guam and the Republic of Palau.

+Yamada served as the emcee; his father and family members also attended the ceremony.

+"It felt like the culmination of my life experiences - being from Palau, having roots in Guam, and serving in the National Guard to assist the United States military,” Yamada said.
+“I felt incredibly fulfilled throughout the entire experience.”

 |Date Taken: